ppy/osu-wiki/wiki/Gameplay/Input_device/Mouse/en.md

 # Mouse

 A **mouse** is a very popular way to play osu!.
-You can use mouse to aim and click.
+You can use the mouse to aim and click.
 The middle mouse button is set to pause the game (can be disabled in options), and the scroll wheel can be used to change the volume.

-## Mouse Options
+## Mouse-related options

 ### Sensitivity

-This option allows you to select a custom mouse speed.
-Set to 1x by default.
+This option allows you to select a custom mouse speed and is set to 1x by default.

 ### Raw input